-I. Results from the Collection of New Questionnaire Data or the Merging of Secondary Data onto Add Health Data
+I. Results from the Merging of Secondary Data onto Add Health Data

-New questionnaire data collected from Add Health participants or secondary data to be merged with Add Health data must be linked to the existing Add Health longitudinal data and released by the Add Health Study staff to the scientific community of Add Health users before any manuscripts, abstracts, or presentations derived from the Ancillary Study may be submitted for review.
+Secondary data to be merged with Add Health data must be linked to the existing Add Health longitudinal data and released by the Add Health Study staff to the scientific community of Add Health users before any manuscripts, abstracts, or presentations derived from the Ancillary Study may be submitted for review.
 Any such manuscript, abstract, or presentation shall include appropriate attribution to Add Health, as specified in the Add Health restricted-use data agreement.

 II.
-Results from the Collection or Use of Add Health Biospecimens
+Results from the Use of Add Health Biospecimens

-Subject to the terms of the Add Health Data and Material Use Agreement, Add Health shall not release ancillary data resulting from the collection or use of Add Health biospecimens to the scientific community of Add Health users for a period of one year beginning upon release of the final, clean data file to the Ancillary Study PI.
+Subject to the terms of the Add Health Data and Material Use Agreement, Add Health shall not release ancillary data resulting from the use of Add Health biospecimens to the scientific community of Add Health users for a period of one year beginning upon release of the final, clean data file to the Ancillary Study PI.
 During this one-year period, the Ancillary Study PI may create and submit manuscripts, abstracts, or presentations regarding the Ancillary Study, with appropriate attribution to Add Health, as specified in the Add Health restricted-use data agreement.